 Are people willing to trade off their consumption to enhance belonging and esteem?
 In addition to experimental evidence, the proposition finds powerful support in a simple but ingenious new approach.
 In a social survey, people were asked to recall and record the three decisions in their lives that they most regret (Towers, et al. 2016).
-There is no clear risk of conformity bias in such an openended question and people appeared to treat it seriously and answer it frankly.
+There is no clear risk of conformity bias in such an open-ended question and people appeared to treat it seriously and answer it frankly.
 The researchers clustered the responses according to type.
 Some regrets can be directly linked to the motivation of consumption, such as 'I regret not buying that house'.
 Others can be directly linked to esteem and belonging, such as 'I regret letting my family down'.
 Evidently, people make many mistakes of both kinds, but when aggregated into these categories, the consumption-driven regrets were negligible: major regrets are dominated by the drives for esteem and belonging.
-Evidently, over a lifetime people make many mistakes of both types, but it is those that cost esteem and belonging that fester.
+It is the mistakes that cost esteem and belonging that fester.
 Rational actors will learn to minimize such losses, being willing to sacrifice consumption to avoid them.